nboldhq/docs/src/quickstart/install-app-on-microsoft-teams.md

 Log into _n_Bold Automation by using the "SIGN IN" button to start the login process.

-Select your Office 365 account (you must be a Global Admin), and enter your password.
+Select your Office 365 account (you must be a Global Admin) and enter your password.
 Read the permissions, **check the box "Consent on behalf of your organization" and click "Accept".**

 1. _n_Bold _doesn't support personal Microsoft Accounts (for instance @outlook.com, @hotmail.com...).
 You must use a valid Office 365 account from your organization that is a Global Admin_